Last update: Oct 4, 2022

-October and November are the best time for photography because the landscape is still lush and green; and there are blue skies with some clouds as a backdrop.
+October and November are the best time for photography because the landscape is still lush and green; and there are often blue skies with some clouds as a backdrop.

-The Arakan Yoma is a major mountain range on the western side of Myanmar that blocks the Monsoon windflow.
-During the Southwest-monsoon the humid air from the ocean is pushed up by the Arakan mountain range; the air cools down at higher altitude (the orographic effect) and forms monsoon clouds, and huge amounts of rain fall on the coastal area's.
+The Arakan Yoma is a major mountain range on the western side of Myanmar that blocks the monsoon wind flow.
+During the Southwest-monsoon the humid air from the ocean is pushed up by the Arakan mountain range; the air cools down at higher altitude (the orographic effect) and forms monsoon clouds, and huge amounts of rain fall on the coastal areas.
 Once inland the air has become much drier - this is the rain shadow effect in central Burma.
 The Irrawaddy Delta is not sheltered by mountains and thus receives the full brunt of the Southwest-monsoon.

 Annual rainfall in the four Monsoon zones in Myanmar.

-Myanmar can be roughly divided into 4 climate regions: the Dry Zone, the Coastal regions, the Shan Plateau (Shan state), and the Irrawaddy River delta.
+Myanmar can be roughly divided into 4 climate regions: The Dry Zone, the Coastal regions, the Shan Plateau (Shan state), and the Irrawaddy River delta.
 Most of the precipitation comes from the southwest monsoon winds during the summer monsoon months.

 Inle Lake is situated in the southern Shan State at an altitude of 900 meters and has a typical mountain climate.
 From November to February temperatures drop sharply at night to below 10 degrees Celsius.
 Mornings are quite cool but around 10 am quickly warm to the usual tropical temperatures of over 25 degrees Celsius.

 How dry is the Dry Zone?
 As the graph below shows, the annual precipitation in Mandalay is about the same amount as that in Amsterdam.
-Except in Amsterdam it can rain the whole year but in Mandalay it falls in less than six months.
+Except in Amsterdam, it can rain the whole year but in Mandalay it falls in less than six months.

 Yangon is super-wet compared to most monsoon area cities like Phnom Penh, New Delhi and Vientiane, but Mandalay gets much less rain.
 Yangon gets more than three times the yearly rainfall than Mandalay (2700 mm versus 830 mm); see the graph below.